thatcherfreeman/resolve-scripts/README.md

 If a script doesn't seem to do anything, go to `Workspace > Console` and make a Github issue including anything you see in the console.

 # The Scripts

+## Coding
+### Get Scripting Properties
+Prints to the console the project/Timeline/Clip/MediaItem settings for reference.

 ## Color